-Herbert has been featured as a guest artist at many of North America's premier ensembles including the Pittsburgh Symphony and St. Louis Symphony; with the latter orchestra he made his professional solo debut after winning its young artist competition in 1991.
-Since then, he has appeared as timpani concerto soloist with the San Francisco Symphony, Shanghai Symphony, Sun Valley Summer Symphony, National Repertory Orchestra, and the New World Symphony, with which he made his Lincoln Center debut with Michael Tilson Thomas conducting.
-He performed the world premiere of William Kraft’s Grand Encounter Timpani Concerto No. 2 in 2005 with the San Francisco Symphony, a commission written specifically for him and in October of 2013, he performed and recorded this concerto with the Symphony of Silicon Valley.
-With the SFS, he has performed as soloist in Lou Harrison’s Concerto for Organ and Percussion, William Kraft’s Timpani Concerto No. 1 and Michael Tilson Thomas’s Island Music.
+Herbert has been featured as a guest artist at many of the world’s premier ensembles including the Pittsburgh Symphony, Moscow Chamber Orchestra, Mito Chamber Orchestra, Konzerthausorchester Berlin, Mainly Mozart Festival and St. Louis Symphony; with the latter orchestra he made his professional solo debut after winning its young artist competition in 1991.
+Since then, he has appeared as concerto soloist with the San Francisco Symphony, Shanghai Symphony, Sun Valley Summer Symphony, National Repertory Orchestra and the New World Symphony.
+He performed the world premiere of William Kraft’s Grand Encounter Timpani Concerto No. 2 in 2005 with the San Francisco Symphony, a commission written specifically for him.